Jit- announcement icon

 The above will replace the specific authorization headers with your one.

-Automating the safety of your APIs with JIT
+Automating the safety of your APIs with Jit

 Security is necessary for any commercial and enterprise application.
 We need to automate app security to find and fix security vulnerabilities in apps before they are deployed to production.

 OWASP ZAP is a fantastic tool for finding vulnerabilities before they become problematic.
-With JIT, you can easily integrate with OWASP ZAP and other crucial security tools to build a minimum viable security plan that protects your entire pipeline.
+With Jit, you can easily integrate with OWASP ZAP and other crucial security tools to build a minimum viable security plan that protects your entire pipeline.
 Interested in giving us a go?
 Start for free or book a demo today.